 - I have tested this recipe with brown rice flour and sorghum flour as the grain based flours.
 I am a giant sorghum flour groupie, but I found the mug cake looked a lot more aesthetically pleasing with brown rice flour.
 It had a smoother top and looked more cake like.
 That said, both were delicious and the quality was unaffected.
 Just thought you might like to know.

 - You could also try quinoa flour, millet flour, or maybe buckwheat flour.
-If you can, I’d probably recommend using 1/2 buckwheat and 1/2 rice flour however, because buckwheat can be quite strong and also quite absorbent.
+If you can, I’d probably recommend using half buckwheat and half rice flour however, because buckwheat can be quite strong and also quite absorbent.

 - In the original recipe, some readers had success with using all gluten free flour blend – 3 tablespoons.
 This will differ from blend to blend and I haven’t tried it, but it did work for some people.